reactorlabs/rir/documentation/debugging.md

     PIR_MEASURE_COMPILER_BACKEND=
         1          print overall time spend in different phases in the backend

+    PIR_MEASURE_COMPILED_CLOSURES=
+        1          print # of compiled closures and time it spends to compile each one

     PIR_MEASURE_SERIALIZATION=
         1          print detailed report on time spent in serialization